pengelana/VTL/README.md

 1. Bring snacks, a lot of snacks, coffee, tea, peanuts, whatever you like to eat/drinks during quarantine (room service is not cheap).
 2. Power outlet converter from 3-pin (Singapore/UK) to 2-pin.
+3. Additionally, bring chromecast/android tv/apple tv, vpn, travel router etc (Hotel WiFi is not secure, anyone from other room can hijack your connection).

 ![image](https://user-images.githubusercontent.com/787301/149657014-6f49fe45-b63a-4e48-ac78-064e9aefa29b.png)